Trinath052004/Credit_Card_financialDashboard/README.md

 📊 Credit Card Transaction & Customer Analysis
 📌 Project Overview

-This project analyzes credit card transaction data to gain insights into revenue, customer behavior, spending patterns, and demographics.
-Using interactive dashboards, we explore how different factors (card type, transaction mode, education, occupation, age, income group, etc.) impact overall credit card performance.

-The project consists of two key dashboards:
+Credit card usage is one of the most important indicators of consumer spending behavior.
+This project explores credit card transaction data to understand:

+How revenue is generated

+Which customer groups contribute the most

+Spending patterns across categories, demographics, and geographies

+Growth opportunities for the bank/issuer

+Two interactive Power BI dashboards were built for analysis:

-Credit Card Transaction Report – Focused on transactions, revenue sources, and card categories.
+Credit Card Transaction Report → Focused on transactions, card categories, and usage behavior

-Credit Card Customer Report – Focused on customer demographics, income, and behavioral segmentation.
+Credit Card Customer Report → Focused on customer demographics, income levels, and lifestyle patterns

+The goal is to provide business insights that can guide marketing campaigns, credit policies, and customer engagement strategies.

 🔑 Key Insights
 💰 Financial Metrics

+The overall financial performance is strong:

-Total Revenue: 157M
+Revenue: 157M

 Total Interest Earned: 24M

 Total Income: 576M

-Average Age of Customers: 46 years
+Average Customer Age: 46 years

+💡 This indicates a mature customer base, with sustainable revenue driven not only by transactions but also by interest income.

 📂 Revenue by Card Category

+Credit cards are categorized into Blue, Silver, Gold, and Platinum.

-Blue Card contributes the highest revenue (130M), followed by Silver (16M), Gold (7M), and Platinum (3M).
+Blue Card (130M) → Contributes the largest share of revenue

-Entry-level cards dominate, showing stronger adoption among mass customers.
+Silver Card (16M) → Second in line but much smaller share

+Gold (7M) & Platinum (3M) → Minimal contribution

+📌 Insight: Entry-level Blue cards dominate usage.
+Customers prefer accessible cards over premium ones, highlighting an opportunity to upsell Silver/Gold/Platinum upgrades.

 🛒 Revenue by Transaction Type

-Swipe Transactions generate the largest revenue (99M, ~63%).

-Chip Transactions contribute 49M, while Online Transactions are significantly lower (10M).

-Customers still prefer physical swipes over digital/online payments.
+The mode of transaction significantly impacts revenue:

+Swipe: 99M (~63%)

+Chip: 49M

+Online: 10M

+📌 Insight: Despite the rise of digital payments, physical swipes remain the most popular mode.
+Online transactions lag behind, showing potential for digital adoption campaigns.

 🏷️ Revenue by Expense Type

-Bills (39M) lead spending, followed by Entertainment (27M), Fuel (26M), Grocery (24M), and Food (24M).

-This indicates strong reliance on credit cards for utilities and lifestyle spending.
+Customers use their credit cards primarily for:

+Bills: 39M

+Entertainment: 27M

+Fuel: 26M

+Grocery & Food: 24M each

+Travel: 17M

+📌 Insight: Utility-related categories like Bills and Fuel are key drivers, meaning credit cards are not just for luxury but for everyday needs.

 🎓 Revenue by Education Level

-Graduates contribute the highest revenue (63M).

-High School (32M) and Unknown category (23M) follow.

-Post-graduate and Doctorate segments contribute less, highlighting a middle-educated majority.
+Education plays a role in spending capacity:

+Graduates: 63M (highest)

+High School: 32M

+Unknown & Uneducated: ~23M each

+Post-Graduate & Doctorate: <10M each

+📌 Insight: The bulk of revenue comes from middle-educated groups.
+Highly educated customers (post-grad, PhD) may be fewer in number or prefer alternative payment methods.

 👔 Revenue by Customer Job

-Businessmen (50M) and White-collar professionals (29M) are top contributors.
+Occupation strongly correlates with spending:

+Businessmen: 50M (leading segment)

+White-collar professionals: 29M

-Government employees and Self-employed (~23M each) follow.
+Government employees & Self-employed: 23M each

-Retirees generate the least (13M).
+Blue-collar: 19M

+Retirees: 13M

+📌 Insight: Businessmen and professionals are the backbone of credit card revenue.
+They are prime targets for premium products and loyalty programs.

-👥 Customer Demographics (from Customer Report)
+👥 Customer Demographics

+Looking at gender, marital status, income, and age:

-Married customers generate more revenue (44M) than single customers (36M).
+Married customers: 44M (slightly higher than single customers at 36M)

-High-income group males dominate with 64M revenue, while females contribute significantly less.
+High-income males: 64M (largest segment overall)

-Age group 40–50 years shows the strongest spending (69M total).
+Age group 40–50: 69M (peak spending group)

-Revenue contribution by dependents peaks among families with 2 dependents (~43M).
+Families with 2 dependents: ~43M contribution

-State-wise: Texas, New York, and California are the leading contributors.
+Top states: Texas, New York, California

+📌 Insight: The 40–50 age bracket with high income and dependents is the most profitable segment.
+They are likely to value rewards, cashback, and family-oriented offers.

 📈 Quarterly Trends

-Revenue remains consistent across quarters (~38M–40M each).
+Revenue is stable across quarters: Q1 (40M), Q2 (39M), Q3 (40M), Q4 (38M)

-Slight dip in Q4 (38M) with reduced transaction counts.
+Slight dip in Q4 due to lower transactions

-Customer base is evenly distributed across quarters, ensuring stability.
+📌 Insight: Business is stable throughout the year, showing consistency but also room for growth in Q4 through festive promotions or end-of-year offers.

 🚀 Business Recommendations

-Promote Online Transactions – Since online revenue is only 10M, introducing cashback/discounts can push digital adoption.
+Based on insights, the following actions are recommended:

+Boost Online Transactions → Introduce cashback, EMI offers, or partnerships with e-commerce platforms.

-Target Middle-aged Segment (40–50 yrs) – Highest contributors, campaigns can focus on premium upgrades.
+Target Middle-aged Customers (40–50 yrs) → Launch premium credit cards tailored for family expenses and travel.

-Businessmen & Professionals – Offer exclusive rewards to retain high-value customers.

-Bill Payments & Fuel – Expand partnerships in utilities and fuel sectors to strengthen card stickiness.

-Upgrade Silver & Gold Customers – Blue card dominates, offering upgrade incentives can balance revenue.
+Engage Businessmen & Professionals → Exclusive rewards, concierge services, and credit extensions.

+Strengthen Utility Partnerships → Bills, Fuel, and Groceries are top use cases – expand merchant tie-ups here.

+Upsell Premium Cards → Encourage Blue card users to upgrade with added benefits.

 🛠️ Tools & Tech Stack